oatItsaraphong/ChefTesting/ChefWork.md

 Search the attribute in the node. "*:*" is solar query syntax format. "<key>:<value of a key>", __*__ = consider wildcard

+Can also run search in local node using ohai
+    $ ohai | grep fqdn

 More knife example: